Andy Warrington

 Andrew Clifford Warrington (born 10 June 1976) is an English former professional footballer and goalkeeping coach.
 He played as a goalkeeper for York City, Doncaster Rovers, Bury, Rotherham United, Buxton and Grimsby Town.
-He is goalkeeping coach of Rotherham United.

-After retirement from playing, Warrington became a goalkeeping coach and has worked at Grimsby Town, Lincoln City, Rotherham United and Derby County.
+He is currently the goalkeeping coach for EFL League One club Milton Keynes Dons, a position he has previously held at Rotherham United, Grimsby Town, Lincoln City and Derby County.

 Playing career

 York City

 Warrington's first professional club was York City, whom he joined in 1994 as a YTS trainee.
 Most notably, he was on the bench when they famously beat Manchester United in a League Cup tie at Old Trafford.
 An injury to York City's then first choice goalkeeper, Dean Kiely, meant Warrington was required to make his debut for the Minstermen in the return fixture at Bootham Crescent.
 While York City eventually lost the game 1–3, to a Manchester United team containing Schmeichel, Beckham, Giggs, Scholes, Cole and Cantona amongst others, it was enough to see the Yorkshire side into the next round.

 The following season saw Warrington involved again as York City pulled off another League Cup shock with a 3–2 victory over Everton at Bootham Crescent, after the first game at Goodison Park ended in a 1–1 draw.

 During the five years he spent with the club he made 61 appearances.